23 Best Italian desserts in Italy To Go For

 Traditional Colomba di Pasqua

-While panettone and pandoro are sweet Italian Christmas bread, colomba di Pasqua is sweet Italian Easter bread.
+While panettone and pandoro are sweet Italian Christmas breads, Colomba di Pasqua is a sweet Italian Easter bread.

 Delicious Easter Dove, or Colomba di Pasqua in Italian, tastes similar to panettone.
 The dough is made pretty much the same.